-I am happy to report that the Department Chaplains throughout the United States have given excellent co-operation in getting in their Department reports.
+I am happy to report that the Department Chaplains throughout To the Commander-in-Chief: the United States have given excellent co-operation in getting in their Department reports.
 Most of the Department reports show that the Camp Chaplains have done their duty splendidly too.
 A study of recent years of National Chap ins reports indicates that there is very little deterioration, if any, in the loyalty and activity of our Order.